 Who has won the EFL Cup the most?

-Liverpool and Manchester City each won 8 EFL Cup titles and are the current most successful teams of the competition.
+Liverpool and Manchester City each won 8 EFL Cup titles and are the most successful teams in the competition.

 What is the difference between the EFL Cup and the FA Cup?

 FA Cup (or Football Association Cup) is an annual English football knockout tournament and the oldest national football competition in the world, first organized in 1871/72.
 So not only is the FA Cup much older than the EFL Cup, but it also features far more clubs since it is open to any eligible English football club, down to the 10th level of the English football league system.

 Which teams were the biggest outsiders to win the League Cup?

 There have been many surprises in the long history of the EFL Cup.
 Some of them include Southampton beating Leeds to the trophy in 1973, the same team beating Manchester United 3 years later, or Wimbledon defeating Liverpool in the final in 1988.

 What team’s matches typically involve over 2.5 goals in the League Cup?